Omega-3 and Risk of Atrial Fibrillation: Vagally-Mediated Double-Edged Sword

 Clinical Bottom Line

 This review presents a compelling “double-edged sword” hypothesis for the effect of omega-3 fatty acids on the risk of atrial fibrillation (AF).
 The key takeaway is that the dose and source matter.
-Low-to-moderate dietary intake of omega-3s from fish (around 600–700 mg/day) appears to be associated with a reduced risk of AF1.
+Low-to-moderate dietary intake of omega-3s from fish (around 600–700 mg/day) appears to be associated with a reduced risk of AF.
 In stark contrast, high-dose pharmaceutical omega-3 supplements (especially those providing over 1,000 mg/day) are associated with a dose-dependent increase in AF risk.
 The authors propose that this paradoxical effect is mediated by omega-3’s dose-dependent influence on vagal tone.

 Results